rambasnet/SoftwareSecurity/README.md

 # Play with Notebooks

-- Clone/download this repository
+- clone/download this repository
-- Compile and run C programs found in demo-programs folder
+- compile and run C++ programs found in `demos` folder
-- Using a terminal cd into the repository folder and run `jupyter notebook`
+- using a terminal `cd` into the repository folder and run `jupyter notebook`

 ```bash
 jupyter notebook
 ```
 - open the link shown in a browser if it's not opened on its own
-- Open 00-Introduction.ipynb chapter that provides table of contents with link to all the notebooks
+- open 00-Introduction.ipynb chapter that provides table of contents with link to all the notebooks